sap-tutorials/Tutorials/tutorials/cp-mlf-retrain-image-classification-04/cp-mlf-retrain-image-classification-04.md

 ---
-title: Deploy the Image Classification Model Retrained Model
+title: Deploy the Image Classification Retrained Model
 description: Discover how to deploy the retraining model for the SAP Leonardo Machine Learning foundation Image Classification Retraining scenario
 auto_validation: true
 time: 15